 A side hustle is work you do outside of your full-time or primary job.
-It can be any kind of employment — online work, in-person, freelance work, etc. And people typically take side hustles to supplement their income and make extra money.
+It can be any kind of employment — online work, in-person, freelance work, etc. And people typically start side hustles to supplement their income and make extra money.

-Whenever someone says they have a side hustle, the most common question they get is “Isn’t a side hustle just a part-time job?”
+Whenever someone says they have a side hustle, the most common question they're asked is, “Isn’t a side hustle just a part-time job?”
 Side hustles aren’t exactly part-time jobs — it’s much more than that.

-The point of a side hustle is to give you a flexible way to generate extra income to reach your financial goal faster.
+The point of a side hustle is to give you a flexible and faster way to reach your financial goals.

 Think about every part-time job you’ve ever had.
 You might be able to tell your employer that you’re not available on the weekends, for example, but ultimately they decide when you work.
 Can’t work the hours your part-time job has you scheduled?
 There’s a chance you’ll lose your job if you can’t make those hours work.

 On the other hand, side hustles give you flexibility and control over your schedule and empower you to make extra money in your spare time.

 Side hustles are work you do outside of your day job.
 If you work a traditional 9-5, then you side hustle in the morning, weekends, or evenings.
 For stay-at-home parents, you're always working, so it’s finding time when you can.

 The inherent flexibility of side hustles means you can start and build them on your own schedule, and the best side hustles are ones that could potentially turn into your full-time job.